bumpercarz/duck_tapper/README.md

 * **Duck Upgrades**: Treat your duck right and give it the love it deserves.
 Feed your duck with upgrades and it might just give you more quacks.
 * **Dynamic Duck**: Every upgrade you buy gives the duck you quack some friends and food.
 Buy unique upgrades to make it happier!
 * **Duck Sync**: Every owner has their own ducks saved in the duck server.
 If the owner disappears, so does the duck tied to it!
+* **Incrementing Quacks**: The more Upgrades the more quacks!
+Get as many quacks as you can!

 ## 📸 Screenshots